mtlouzada/nfidSign/README.md

 - Login with NFID, including support for Google accounts.
 - Automatic creation of a wallet for the user during login.
 - Display of messages indicating whether the user is authenticated.
-- Logout option to end the user session.
+- Logout option to end the user session.(soon)

 ## 🛠️ Technologies Used